-35.01 The University agrees to continue the fringe benefits under the plans set out in Article 35.03 and the cost sharing arrangements (if any) of these plans, and the eligibility of Employees for participation in these plans, on the same basis as on June 30, 1991.
+The University agrees to continue the fringe benefits under the plans set out in Article 35.03 and the cost sharing arrangements (if any) of these plans, and the eligibility of Employees for participation in these plans, on the same basis as on June 30, 1991.

-35.02 Employees who retire from University service (on the basis of age or disability) under the terms of Articles 40.01 a) or 40.01 d) after having been employed continuously for five (5) years or more, shall receive a Retirement Allowance equivalent to five (5) days' pay for each full year of continuous full time service at the University of New Brunswick, but not to exceed the equivalent of 125 days' pay.
+Employees who retire from University service (on the basis of age or disability) on their Normal Retirement Date under the terms of Articles 40.01(a), 40.01(d), or 40.01(h) after having been employed continuously for five (5) years or more, shall receive a Retirement Allowance equivalent to five (5) days' pay for each full year of continuous full-time service at the University of New Brunswick, but not to exceed the equivalent of 125 days' pay.
 Credits toward the Retirement Allowance shall not accumulate during periods of leave of absence without pay.
 No Retirement Allowance shall be granted to an Employee (a) who resigns, or (b) upon dismissal from University service in accordance with Article 42.